virtalus/zabbix-pdf-report/README.md

 # Zabbix PDF Report

-Zabbix PDF Report allows to extract graphs by pointing the scope of graph or item names.
+Name all graph titles or item names you would like to see.
+Define the scope of host or host group.
+Select time period like last hour, last day, last week.
+Generate PDF.
+Events also can be included in the report.

 ## Installation